uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 A simple example topology using MNA-based egress protection with an SR bypass tunnel is shown in {{fig-example1}}.
 Labels A and B are used to forward to the penultimate router.
-From here, two paths are available to an egress node.
+From here, one path is available to the egress node, and one path to the protector.
-Label C is used to route to the egress node, and labels C' and C'' are used to route to the backup egress node.
+Label C is used to route to the egress node, and labels C' and C'' are used to route to the protector.
 If the egress link or router C fails, the PLR can use the bypass tunnel of router C' and C''.
 The MPLS stack pushed by the ingress LER that encodes this functionality for the example topology is shown in {{fig-example1_stack}}.
-The Network Action Sub-Stack (NAS) for SMEP contains an Format A LSE to indicate the MNA sub-Stack and an Format B LSE.
+The Network Action Sub-Stack (NAS) for SMEP contains an Format A LSE to indicate the MNA sub-stack and an Format B LSE.
 This is required by {{?I-D.ietf-mpls-mna-hdr}}.
 The Format B LSE can contain arbitrary network actions.